dbos-inc/dbos-transact-py/README.md

 - Orchestrating complex business processes so they seamlessly recover from any failure.
 - Building observable and fault-tolerant data pipelines.
-- Operating an AI agent, or any application that relies to unreliable or non-deterministic APIs.
+- Operating an AI agent, or any application that relies on unreliable or non-deterministic APIs.

 [Read more ↗️](https://docs.dbos.dev/python/tutorials/workflow-tutorial)